Devenr2/Final-Project-BCOG200---Dice-Roller/README.md

 Project Pitch:
 This project is for a Dice Rolling program that is intended for use with Dungeons and Dragons character.
 The program will ideally work in two-three parts: character stats and Dice rolling.
 You will input your character's raw stat numbers in the first part, and then roll the dice in the second part, while accounting for the specific stat, die type, and advantage or disadvantage.
+I am leaving room for increased capabilities for things such as random character generation, and proficiency rolls

 Functions
   1. A function that allows for the user to input their characters name, class, level and raw stat numbers.
 Alternitavly, I could make a funcition for "random" character generation